List of highways in San Antonio

 San Antonio's freeway system is built in resemblance of a hub and spoke system, with Downtown San Antonio at the center.
 I-10, I-35, and I-37 combine to form a nine-mile Central Loop around Downtown.
 I-410 and Loop 1604 are the other two urban loops around the city.
 Connecting all three loops are the city's radial freeways—for example, I-10 West (towards El Paso) serves the northwest side of the city.
+A large portion of trade between Mexico and the United States passes through the San Antonio area's interstate highway system.